CodingBeagle/2d-beagle/learnings/vulkan/basic_concepts.md

 - #define the appropriate preprocessor symbol prior to including the vulkna.h header file or,
 - include vulkan_core.h and any native platform headers, followed by the appropriate platform-specific header.

+## Logical Device

+A logical device represents an interface to an underlying physical device.

+After having gotten a handle to a physical device, an application will need to create a logical device from it in order to work with it.

+## Queues & Queue Families